Ku Klux Klan Konclaves at Buckeye Lake: D.C Stephenson

 D.C.
 Stephenson was the Grand Dragon of the Indiana chapter of the Klan.
 He had a summer house at Buckeye Lake and was one of the main organizers for the Konclaves.
 He spoke at the 1923 Konclave about the Klan's goals, such as restoring the United States government to what the founding fathers intended and avoiding the rise of paganism.
 Stephenson was partially responsible for the eventual fall of the Klan following the 1925 Konclave.
 Shortly after the event, Stephenson was convicted of abducting, repeatedly raping, and murdering a 28-year-old woman named Madge Oberholtzer.
 On November 16, 1925, he was sentenced to life in prison on four counts of homicide.

 H.N.
 Stevens

 H.N.
-Stevens was the mayor of Newark, Ohio from 1923 to 1928.
-He was an openly Klan-endorsed candidate and reportedly used Klan funds to support his campaign.
-He was elected in a time when many towns and cities across Ohio were electing Klan-affiliated politicians, which largely contributed to the prominence of the Klan during this period of the Klan's history.
+Stevens was the mayor of Newark, Ohio, from 1923 to 1928.
+He was a Klan-endorsed candidate and reportedly used Klan funds to support his campaign.
+He was elected in a time when many towns and cities across Ohio were electing Klan-affiliated politicians, which contributed to the prominence of the Klan during this period of the Klan's history.
 However, the Klan's local and state-level political influence quickly died down, and by 1928, it seemed that politicians were no longer seeking the financial aid of the Klan.
 At the end of his term, Stevens was arrested for assault with the intent to commit rape, and the Klan's presence in Newark became less prominent.